vbatools/MacroToolsVBA/README.md

+<strong>In this fork the source code was extended with the following features:</strong>

+- Improved strings encryption (real encryption)
+- additional obfuscation of the forms.

 # MacroToolsVBA https://vbatools.ru/
 **Macro Tools VBA** - a tool for automating the development of macros in the Visual Basic Editor (VBE) MS Excel and Word Add-in